 - And even if we do stretch our logic such that a power incompatibility in the systems was there in the beginning just because of some technical reason and Starfleet figured that the holodeck power would never be needed anywhere else (see Apollo 13's troubles in sharing parts across the lunar and command capsules for a RL example) why did no one ever make a workaround to convert the power?
 Sure, you would lose some efficiency in the process, but it is still power to run, say, life support.

 - This problem is further compounded by the fact it seems to contradict a plot point in an episode of The Next Generation.
-In "Booby Trap" (not that kind), the Enterprise is having all its power sucked out by said trap, being unable to use its warp engines to escape.
+In "Booby Trap", the Enterprise is having all its power sucked out by said trap, being unable to use its warp engines to escape.
 Geordi was using a holodeck to help figure out how to get out, but Picard had everything but life support turned off.
 Geordi had to convince him to turn it back on, but the HEAD engineer of a starship he had worked on for years never brought up the argument that shutting off the holodecks won't add more power to the life support.

 - Star Trek: The Original Series episode "Miri": We need a disease on a distant planet that largely wiped the inhabitants out, and the disease also affects the human crew, and by the way we can't afford alien makeup for the survivors because there are too many.
 So let's make said planet an exact duplicate of Earth, complete with human beings!
 Why is it exactly like Earth?
 Because LOOK OVER THERE!
 (The novelization makes this decision seem even dumber by using an obvious alternative reason: it's a lost human colony.)